-This project is designed to save and increase seed from specific Silphium integrifolium ecotypes.
+This project is designed to save and increase seed from specific Silphium ecotypes.
+The species involved in germplams conservation include S. integrifolium, S. albiflorum, and S. laciniatum.
 The Land Institute will maintain these distinct seed populations indefinitely, growing them out every few years to maintain fresh seed stocks.
 This seed can be used by researchers wishing to compare domesticated silphium with true wild silphium.
 Breeders in 20 or 200 years may need to screen these wild genetic resources if new diseases or other threats emerge.
 Simply harvesting your seeds at the end of the season and sending them back is the core purpose of this project!